Can Genital Herpes be cured?

 A little known fact is that the herpes virus is also responsible for chickenpox and shingles, in the form of the herpes zoster virus.
 Again, the virus creates small painful spots, but with chickenpox, it’s usually over the entire body.
 This explains why you only get chickenpox once; because your body is unable to dispel the virus completely and so a tiny amount simply lies dormant for years to come.
 When the virus gets reaggravated and changes slightly, this is when people experience shingles and this usually shows itself as a painful rash across the chest and back.

 How can I treat it?

-Although genital herpes cannot be cured, it can be treated and effectively managed.
-There are a number of antiviral medications like aciclovir, that help to keep the symptoms of herpes at bay.
+Although it cannot be cured, genital herpes can be treated and effectively managed.
+There are a number of antiviral medications like Aciclovir that help to keep the symptoms of herpes at bay.
 This is designed to keep the number of flare-ups down so that sufferers can go about their daily lives as easily as possible.

 How can I avoid it?

 Because the infection is a lifelong one, you’re probably going to want to avoid it as best you can.
 Safe sex practices are always advised, which means using condoms for all vaginal, anal and oral sex.
 However, herpes can affect any part of the skin in the genital region, which means that condoms don’t guarantee protection from the disease.
 While it may not be an airtight method of protection against herpes though, using condoms does significantly reduce the spread of the infection.

 Avoiding contracting genital herpes is also about open and honest communication.
 You should always first discuss your sexual health (and theirs) with any potential new partners before having sex with them, to identify how safe each of you is being.
 It is okay to have sex if you genital herpes (between outbreaks; not when you have active sores), however, you could still pass the infection on and so it’s important that your partner knows, understands and accepts the risks.